RogerHuba/roger_python_guide/class_34/facilitator.md

   - Select t2.micro
   - Review and Launch Instance
   - Launch Instance*
-  - Create a new Key Pair (blog-api)
+  - Create a new Key Pair (things-api)
   - Be sure to download PEM and save file
   - Launch Instance
   - Edit Security Group for Inbound Data